 Note: If you just want to reset Google Chrome to factory settings, you can do that too.
 When checking Google Chrome in CleanMyMac X’s Uninstaller, click the small dropdown menu next to it and select Reset.

-How to uninstall Google Chrome manually
+How to remove Chrome from Mac manually

 Trying to uninstall Chrome on Mac is a multi-step process since you not only need to delete the app itself but also clean up all the extra files around your system.
 Make sure to follow the directions exactly to avoid deleting something important by mistake!